 Tonight is famously the longest, darkest night of the year for the Northern Hemisphere.
-More positively, tonight can also mark when the Sun begins to reclaim this side of the planet.
-For hundreds of years, this time has been seen as one of re-birth and the start of new cycles.
+But it also marks the moment the Sun reclaims this side of the planet.
+For hundreds of years this time has been one of re-birth and the start of new cycles.
 Yule, celebrated during Winter Solstice, is seen as when the Goddess (Moon) energy giving birth to the Sun.

 Regardless on what you believe about celestial natality, this night is a perfect opportunity for personal reflection, renewal, and re-focusing.
 The Release the Women community celebrated Winter Solstice this week with a yoga and wellness workshop.
 It was truly magic, and our hearts were so happy to spend such a sacred night with everyone that made it out.

 If you couldn’t make it this Thursday, tonight is the best night of all to celebrate.
 If you want to join in on the fun, here are some things to do on the Winter Solstice.

 We opened up our night with a meditation practice lead by Theodora, a writer and paranormal guide from Marietta, Georgia.
 This ritual is not tied to any specific religion.
 And if you aren’t a spiritual person, this practice can still be a lovely way to reflect on and let go of the past.

 - A small candle.
 Tea candles and chime candles work best, but anything you have on hand small enough to burn until gone will work!